“French women don’t get fat!“. If you’re looking to become thinner, let me tell you a true story.

 Therefore that entire baguette I ate for lunch did not make a dent in my weight.
 I did notice some great habits that the French have that you can incorporate into your diet that will help with weight loss.

 When the French sit down to a two hour lunch or dinner, they do not eat more food than normal, they just take longer to eat it.
 Taking it slow and allowing yourself to eat slowly, keeps you full longer.

 Very rarely do the French eat between meals.
 Another beauty of the long dinner is that here is no time to snack in between.
-There are also several flavor components to each meal, that virtually every craving is satisfied.
+There are also several flavor components to each meal, that virtually all food cravings are satisfied.

 When you make a sandwich though there is a thin layer of eats or eggs or tuna, but the bread remains the main factor.
 The best meals we had were assembled by ingredients we found in markets and ate at home.